Carter011/cartergroezingerportfolio/about.md

 Through research with the Multiscale Advection Diffusion Analysis Laboratory (MADAL), I have developed and applied high-performance computational tools to study complex fluid systems.
 In parallel, my work on the EcoCAR EV Challenge and at Cardinal Health has given me hands-on experience integrating, testing, and validating real world engineering systems.

 Outside the classroom and lab, I am a member of the NCAA Division II Men’s Lacrosse team at Embry-Riddle.
 Balancing athletics with engineering has strengthened my time management, teamwork, and ability to perform under pressure.

-I enjoy projects that sit at the intersection of analysis, implementation, and iteration—where understanding the system is just as important as building it.